Children Law Solicitors | Social Services Advice | Howells Solicitors

 Children Law Solicitors

-Our team of children law solicitors are part of one of the largest family law teams in the north of England.
-The team are accredited in the Legal 500 and Chambers and Partners as one of the top family law firms in Yorkshire.
+Our team is part of one of the largest and most respected family law departments in the north of England.
+Recognised by the Legal 500 and Chambers and Partners as a leading family law firm in Yorkshire, we are also accredited by the Law Society and highly rated by clients on Review Solicitors for our supportive communication and dedication to care.

-Contact us or call 0114 2496693 to book your appointment today.
+Contact us or call 0114 2496693 for free to discuss your situation.
 We will be happy to assess you and advise you on your eligibility for legal aid.

 Social Services Involvement